The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Horror

-I like David Cronenburg.
+I like David Cronenberg.
 I like some of his films.
 I like the weird ideas he's come up with for his movies and his determination to make these ideas real, even if the budget and talent aren't there.
-Scanners was one of those attempts, but failed to really hook me in any way.
+Scanners was one of those attempts but failed to really hook me in any way.
 It just ends up being a lot of wasted potential for some good ideas.
 If it could have been fixed, I can point to two BIG problems that needed the most work:

 2. The main protagonist is played by a person who was so stiff in his performance, I started to wonder if it was possible for humans to crossbreed with trees.
 I'm fairly certain his father was a redwood.